The BEST substitute for vegetable oil: try these 9 alternatives!

 The rich flavor is a great base for salad dressings and sauces but isn’t suitable for any sweet or more delicate dishes.

 Most vegetable oils usually have a high percentage of canola oil, so it makes sense to go to the source instead.

-It has a lower level of saturated fats compared to other oils but is often more highly processed meaning it has fewer nutrients.
+It has a lower level of saturated fats compared to other oils but is often more highly processed, meaning it has fewer nutrients.

+Sunflower oil is another mild-tasting substitute that’s high in vitamin E and low in unsaturated fats.
 However, it also contains a lot of omega-6 fatty acids, which can lead to inflammation.

 The high smoke point of this oil makes it great for roasting and frying.